-Zebra Swallowtail Encounter at Sequoyah National Wildlife Refuge
+Zebra Swallowtail Butterfly at Sequoyah Refuge

-I was out exploring the Sequoyah National Wildlife Refuge in Oklahoma, camera in hand, when a flash of black and white caught my eye.
-It was a butterfly unlike any I’d ever seen before.
-Its wings were a dazzling display of zebra-like stripes, and its long, elegant tail fluttered as it flitted from flower to flower.
+I was exploring Sequoyah National Wildlife Refuge in Oklahoma, camera in hand, when a flash of black and white caught my eye.
+It was a butterfly unlike any I had seen before.

 Naturally, I had to capture this stunning creature on camera.
 After a bit of patient stalking (butterflies can be notoriously flighty!), I managed to get a few good shots.
 Later, eager to learn more about my new discovery, I embarked on a journey of research through the wonderful world of butterflies.